tomhiskey/tom-personal-site-jekyll/portfolio/being-a-manager.md

 ### Role

-Being a manager is as important to me as being a design contributor, so I’m including this page alongside my projects.
+I enjoy being a manager, so I’m including this page alongside my projects.
 I’ve been a line manager since 2019.
 I find it incredibly rewarding.

 For me, management is about helping others be their best selves.